Bruins erase 3-goal deficit against Capitals, win 5-3

+WASHINGTON (AP) — David Pastrnak connected on a couple of shots, Trent Frederic traded punches with Tom Wilson and the big, bad Boston Bruins finished their comeback this time.

-WASHINGTON (AP) — David Pastrnak scored his first two goals of the season before Craig Smith tied it, Brandon Carlo scored the go-ahead goal and the Boston Bruins came back to beat the Washington Capitals 5-3 on Monday night.
+Buoyed by their top scorer’s first two goals of the season and a big rookie’s fight against one of the toughest players in hockey, the Bruins erased a three-goal deficit to beat the Washington Capitals 5-3 on Monday night.

+“(Frederic) had a great fight and gave huge energy to our bench, and it was unbelievable,” Pastrnak said.
+“On the scoring, obviously it felt great.
+Had a little trouble, I was missing the net a lot, so obviously it was a good one that finally hit the net.”

 Boston rallied from a 3-0 deficit for the second game in a row against Washington.
-After losing Saturday on Alex Ovechkin’s overtime goal, the Bruins finished the job this time as Carlo beat Vitek Vanecek with 2:37 left in the third period and Brad Marchand sealed it with an empty-netter.
+After losing Saturday on Alex Ovechkin’s overtime goal, the Bruins came all the way back this time.

-Pastrnak was playing his second game after undergoing offseason hip surgery.
-He and Ovechkin tied for the NHL lead in goals last season.
+Pastrnak scored twice before Frederic dropped the gloves with Wilson in the third period for a knock-down, drag-out tussle that shifted momentum.
+He watched from the penalty box as Craig Smith tied it, and then defenseman Brandon Carlo scored the go-ahead goal with 3:27 left.

+“In the box, I was like a little kid in there just jumping around when we scored,” Frederic said.
+“I felt like just a huge Bruins fan sitting in that bench.
+I had great glass seats for five minutes.”

 Washington lost in regulation for the first time this season, ending its franchise-best point streak to start a season at nine games.
 The Capitals lost another regular to injury when winger Conor Sheary limped off late in the third period.